Allen Lazard Player Prop Bets for the NFL Playoffs | Green Bay vs. San Francisco 1/22/2022

 Season Stats

-- Lazard has 40 catches on 60 targets for 513 yards and eight touchdowns, averaging 30.2 yards per game.
+- Lazard has racked up 513 receiving yards (30.2 per game) and eight touchdowns, reeling in 40 balls on 60 targets.

 - Lazard has been the target of 60 of his team's 593 passing attempts this season, or 10.1% of the target share.

-- Lazard (14 red zone targets) has been the recipient of 12.0% of his team's 117 red zone pass attempts.
+- Lazard has seen the ball thrown his way 14 times in the red zone this season, 12.0% of his team's 117 red zone pass attempts.

-- The Packers have called a pass in 57.1% of their plays from scrimmage this year while running the ball 42.9% of the time.
+- The Packers have called a pass in 57.1% of their plays from scrimmage this year while staying on the ground 42.9% of the time.
 This offensive attack ranks 10th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Lazard's matchup with the 49ers.